-Although this is optional, we encourage all Chameleon customers to enable secure Identify Verification.
+Note: Although it is optional, we encourage all our customers to enable secure Identity Verification.

 How does Identity Verification work?

-Identity Verification works because the "signature" you generate (when sending data to Chameleon) can only have been generated by you.
+Identity Verification works by ensuring that the signature you generate (when sending data to Chameleon) can only have been generated by you.

 Additionally, we ask that you include the current timestamp when the token was generated so that we can reject requests that are too old, or being replayed back to us, and so that we can rotate your key.